zacharysgoldberg/real-estate-etl-pipeline/README.md

 - Created dashboards to visualise the outputs

-- Connected to the Azure Databricks tables from PowerBI

 - PySpark for Ingestion of CSV files into the data lake as parquet files/ tables.

-- Spark SQL for creating databases, tables, views, and transformations such as Filter, Join, Simple Aggregations, GroupBy, Window functions
+- Spark SQL for creating databases, tables, views, and transformations such as Filter, Join, Simple Aggregations, GroupBy, Window functions, etc.

 - **Implemented full refresh and incremental load patterns using partitions**